better character classes for B-X D&D

 Elves in D&D try to have it both ways.
 Tolkien's elves are super-human High Men in every way.
 Even their penalties (e.g. crazily long childhoods) are not really penalties.
 You could see them slotting in between mortals and gods (as Gandalf in fact does in Tolkein's works), but it's unlikely that elves would ever hang around with their short-lived, dumber neighbors.
 And why would they ever get involved in adventuring?
 Why take the risk.
 When you're that smart and had a four thousand year future to think about, you'd just pay some desperate humans to do the dirty work!

 I wanted motivated elves.
 Elves that weren't necessarily going to live long and prosper.
 A racial remnant, perhaps.
-A group that knows why—or part of why—the world is such a retrograde crapsack.
+A group that knows why - or part of why - the world is such a retrograde crapsack.
 They're bent on righting old wrongs, and maybe exonerating themselves.
-This suggested that elves would be charismatic and deeply intelligent, but far more in-the-now than Tolkien's elves, and therefor more tolerant of mankind's company.
-A race of minstrels, spell-casters, and diplomats.
+This suggested that elves could be agile and deeply intelligent, but far more in-the-now than Tolkien's elves, and therefor more tolerant of mankind's company.
+A race of diplomats and administrators, perhaps, and when they're adventurers they're polymaths.
 With human-like lifespans and some realistic limitations, they're High Men.
 But not demigods.

 That left just the Stouts and the Fairies.